Thursday, July 16th:

 Before leaving the museum, I used the bathroom.
 WOW!
 I was in shock.
 The bathroom was just like being in someone’s home.
 There was the toilet with a nice toilet seat and of course the bidet.
 There was also a bathtub, shower, a big shelf to place your bag, a real roll of toilet paper, a hair dryer and nice towels, and I vaguely remember that they were real hand towels that you used and then placed in a laundry basket when done.
 The hair dryer and the real towels may be my imagination though as it has been a while since I was there.
 It definitely was a memorable bathroom and what I would vote for as the BEST museum bathroom in all of Italy.

 After leaving the museum, I wandered down a few more streets to check out more of this delightful little town.
 At one point, I stopped to check out the flavors of gelato in a little gelateria.
 As I was drooling over the gelati, this man who was walking quickly down this narrow street ran right into me.
 He was carrying a large wooden crate full of fresh peppers and other vegetable.
 The corner of the box dug right into my right upper arm.
 It really hurt.
 The man sort of apologized but seemed to be more irritated that I was an interruption in his sprint to wherever he was off to.
 He was dressed in some sort of waiter’s outfit, so I assume he was off to a restaurant.
-I had been dealing with constant pain in my left arm during my trip and now I was hit in my right arm.
 The box did not cut me, but it did leave a nasty looking bruise that lasted the rest of my trip.

 By now, I was starving.
 I was surprised that Orta was not more crowded.
 There were many restaurant choices.
-Sadly, I was not thinking clearly because I ended up going for a little place right in the main piazza.
+I was not thinking clearly because I ended up going for a little place right in the main piazza.
 I ordered my favorite ravioli burro e salvia (ravioli with butter and sage).
 It was nothing to write home about.
 I was not even able to finish it (and not because I was full).
 The reason I chose it was because the tables enjoyed a wonderful view (well not the table literally, but you know what I mean).
 I should have known better.

 While sitting at my table waiting for my meal to arrive, I noticed this little train pulling up.
 The first thing I thought of was the silly trains that ride around the mall at Christmas time.
-I later regretted this thought.
+I later regretted not taking this train.